holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 4.1.3 Get Authorization Before Spending Money

-While energizing your Role, you may not spend any money or other assets unless you first get authorized to do so.
-This authorization must come from a Role or Circle that already has control of those resources for spending purposes.
-It counts as spending if you dispose of significant property of the Circle, or significantly limit any of its rights.
+You may not spend any money or other assets unless you first get authorized to do so.
+This authorization must come from a Role that already has control of those resources for spending purposes.
+It counts as spending if you dispose of significant property of the Organization, or significantly limit any of its rights.

-To get authorized to spend, you must announce your intent to spend in writing to the Role or Circle you're seeking authorization from.
-You must share this announcement where all Partners serving as Role Leads of that Role or within that Circle will typically see it.
+To get authorized to spend, you must announce your intent to spend in writing to the Role you're seeking authorization from.
+You must share this announcement where all Partners serving as Role Leads of that Role or within that Role will typically see it.
 Your statement must include the reason for the spending, and the Role you'll spend from.
 You must then wait a reasonable time to allow consideration and responses.
 Any recipient of your announcement may escalate the spending for extra consideration, and you may not proceed with the spending if escalated.
-However, a Role Lead or Circle Lead of the Role or Circle you're seeking authorization from may reverse an escalation, as may the person who escalated it.
+However, a Role Lead of the Role you're seeking authorization from may reverse an escalation, as may the person who escalated it.
 Once a reasonable time has passed and no escalations stand, your Role gains control of those resources.
 You may spend them for your stated purpose, or further authorize others to.
-The Role or Circle you got this authorization from also loses this control, however a Role Lead or Circle Lead of that Role or Circle may revoke the authorization at any time.
+The Role you got this authorization from also loses this control, however a Role Lead of that Role may revoke the authorization at any time.

 A Policy may change this process in any way, or directly authorize a Role to control spending of the Circle's resources.

+### 4.2 Interpretation Authority

+As a Partner, you may use your reasonable judgment to interpret this Constitution and anything under its authority.
+You may further interpret how these apply within any specific situation you face, and act based on your interpretations.
+However, you must interpret all Governance in the context of the Purpose and Accountabilities of the Circle containing it.
+You may not use any interpretation that conflicts with this context.

-### 4.2 Individual Initiative
+### 4.3 Individual Initiative

-As a Partner of the Organization, in some cases you are authorized to take ***“Individual Initiative”*** by acting beyond the authority of your Roles or by breaking rules in this Constitution.
+As a Partner, in some cases you are authorized to take ***“Individual Initiative”*** by acting beyond the authority of your Roles or by breaking rules in this Constitution.

-#### 4.2.1 Allowed Situations
+#### 4.3.1 Allowed Situations

 You may only take Individual Initiative when all of the following are true: